gobelins-axis/axis-api/README.md

 ### Importing Axis API

 The Axis object is a singleton that contains every method and properties you need to build your game.
-You can take a look at the [API References](#api-references) for more details.
+You should take a look at the [API References](#api-references) for more details.

 ```js
 import Axis from "axis-api";